dalesgit/zettelkasten/Poetry/poetry-11-7.md

 I'm interested in the story.
 I remember the period in the 70's when I was so interested in the genre **Melodrama**.
+Cripple Creek.
+One of the musicians.
+The Broadmoor.

 Margaret Atwood's TV series
-Stretches beyond the book  -- the sequel?
+Stretches beyond the book  -- the sequel and more -- Her imagination ranges from early 80's remote inspirations to manifestations of the current New York Times.

+But it's her imagination that fancies my imagination.
+Telling her story with deepest seriousness
+Slipping into fantasy and hardened logic.
+Harvesting pig's organs for human transplant.
+Unimaginable or old news?